ISO 27001 for Startups: A Practical Guide to Help Founders (2026)

 You are probably doing 60-70% of what is required already.
 You haven't just documented it.

 ISO 27001 includes Annex A, a list of 93 controls categorised into 4 types.
 This list sounds like a lot.
-But here’s what nobody tells you: you don’t need to implement all 93 controls.
-You simply implement the controls that address your specific risks.
+But here's what nobody tells you: you don't need to implement all 93 controls.
+You simply implement the controls that address our specific risks.

 Here's how Annex A breaks down: